Call-for-Code/Al-Wasl.Connect/README.md

 ![toolchain](toolchain1.png)

 12. In __Delivery Pipeline__ section , select new -> ok (it will generate a new API)
+13. Make sure under Source repository URL field pass  GitHub __Dis__ path.
-13. Once above steps are completed click __Create__.
+14. Once above steps are completed click __Create__.
-14. This toolchain will automatically create a Cloud Foundry app for you go to resources list and check application would be up and running.
+15. This toolchain will automatically create a Cloud Foundry app for you go to resources list and check application would be up and running.

 ## Live demo